iyzhang/superhero-network/README.md

 # The Superhero Network

 The Superhero Network is an unaffiliated group of visible, influential and early-stage women CS researchers that fight against harassment and for a safe environment for everyone in the research community.
 The focus will initially be on women, but I would love to eventually expand this to other underrepresented minorities and all PhD students.
-The committee will have the following important features:
+The committee has the following important features:

 * **Unaffiliated:** The group will not be sponsored or affiliated by any other organization to avoid conflicts of interest.
 As demonstrated